-57. option ns, rights over shares or the value of the s hare, and long-term sav neration paid in shares, stock rings systems such as pension holdin • ey retire from the board • be contemplated when it is conditional upon that the director may need to Complies [ X ] Partial compliance [ 1 Explanation [ ] 58. those remunerations are link • erformance of the ir beneficiaries and do r I precautions required to make sure not merely derive from general In part ticular, the variable con nponents of the remune eration should: a) Be linked to predeter mined, measurable yiel d criteria, which co nsider the risk assumed to obtain a result. b) • ance with the internal r • ate for the creation of long-term ts policies for the control and c) through continuous p erformance over a suff icient period of tim e to appreciate their co ng the remuneration of yield achieved intribution to the sustainable creation off, occasional or extraordinary Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] The co d variable components of t he remunerations contempl ated in this Recomme ndation are included in the current Directors' Remuneration Policy 59. other remun pre-established conditi ons have actually been met.
-The companie es should include in the cation that the performance or ir annual reports on directors' re and characteristics of each part of • nts, whereby the entitle a sufficient time of the payment of if anything occurs before the Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 60. gs-linked remuneratior educe those earnings. n should take account o f any qualifications made in the report by the external auditors that Complies [ ] Partial compliance [ 1 Explanation [ ] Not applicable [ X ] 61. ificant percentage of th n of executive dire ctors should be linked t o the delivery of shares or Complies [ ] Partial compliance e[ ] Explanation [ X ] Not applicable [ ]
+57. Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors.
+The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
+This will not be applicable to any shares that the director may need to sell to pay the costs incurred in their acquisition.
+Complies [ X ] Partial compliance [ 1 Explanation [ ] 58. those r For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.
+In particular, the variable components of the remuneration should: a) Be linked to predetern nined, measurable yield d criteria, which cor nsider the risk ass umed to obtain a result. b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) n of yield achieved istainable creation xtraordinary Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] The cr 2022- d variable components of th e remunerations contempla ited in this Recommen dation are included in the curr ent Directors' Remi uneration Policy 59.
+Payment of the variable components of remuneration should be subject to an adequate verification that the performance of the pre-established conditions have actually been met.
+The companies should include in their annual reports on description of the remuneration that the performance of the pre-established conditions have actually been met.
+The companies should include in their annual reports on description of the remuneration that the performance of the perfor In addition, the companies should consider including a malus clause based on the deferral for a sufficient time of the payment of part of the variable components, whereby the entitlement to all or part of them would be lost if anything occurs before the scheduled payment date that make this advisable.
+Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 60.
+7 Earnings-linked remuneration should take account of any qualifications made in the report by the external auditors that may reduce those earnings.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [X] 61. ficant percentage of the al instruments indexed e variable remuneration to their value. of executive direc tors should be lin ked to th e delivery of sha ares or

+Not applicable [ ]